 States manage this federal program, which uses a mix of federal and state tax-derived dollars to pay a part of your income for 12 to 26 weeks, depending on your state, though it might be extended depending on your state and its restrictions.

-The maximum weekly amount you receive for unemployment depends on your state, your former income and how many dependents you have, but ranges from $235 in Mississippi to $795 in Massachusetts.
+The maximum weekly amount you receive for unemployment depends on your state, your former income and how many dependents you have.

 You may also receive benefits through a supplemental uninsurance benefit (SUB) plan through your former employer or perhaps through your labor union.
 These benefits are still taxable even if they are not administered by the government.
 Most SUBs require that you also draw state unemployment benefits to be able to claim SUB benefits.
 The SUB is designed to supplement your state benefits.